anshikajain12/incubyte-assignment/README.md

 > Start with simplest testcase of a number this will return it.
 * input -> "1" : ans -> 1

+> Start with simplest testcase of a number this will add up.
+* input -> "1" : ans -> 1 , input -> "1,2" : ans -> 3